harsh827/Vibe_Chat/README.md

  - A small scroll-to-bottom buttom appears as soon as chat size is not able to fit chatbox

-Open multiple browsers tabs, then add username and room-name
+Open multiple browsers tabs OR share website link with your friends, then add username and room-name

 Start chatting !